Fidelisesq/AWS-Cloud-Resume/Documentation.md

 ```

 - **AWS WAF**: Protects the website from DDoS attacks and other web exploits.
+- **Route53**: Helps with my custom domain.
+- **DNSSEC**: Enhances domain security.

 #### **Challenges & Strategies**
-Not really a challenge here but I got to discover that AWS WAF won't wotk with the HTTP API.
+Not really a challenge here but I got to discover that AWS WAF won't work with the HTTP API.
 So, I opted for the REST API with WAF to protect it.
 Later on, I placed WAF before my Cloudfront and introduced throttling to my REST API.
+Secondly, I initially created a KMS key needed for my DNSSEC without an active policy that grants me necessary permission like `PutKeyPolicy` & `Disable + DeleteKey` so it locked me out when I needed to modify `Sign` & `Verify` permission for `Route53`.
+I had to contact `AWS` support for help because I can't modify it nor schedule for deletion.

 ---

-### **5. CI/CD Pipeline**
+## **2. CI/CD Pipeline**

 The infrastructure is deployed using a CI/CD pipeline powered by GitHub Actions.
 The Terraform state is stored in an S3 bucket for state management.